RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/info.md

 ### Returns

-Returns a list of configurable settings for all databases.
+Returns the current configuration for all databases.

-If `db:<id>` or `<name>` is specified, returns a list of configurable settings for the specified database.
+If `db:<id>` or `<name>` is specified, returns the current configuration for the specified database.

 ### Example